 Here’s a timeless kitchen design featuring brass pendant lighting and hardware and a mix of white and white oak kitchen cabinets.

-The Cabinet Gallery Utah – Cambridge Home Co. – lantern pendants
+The Cabinet Gallery Utah – Cambridge Home Co. – island pendants – white pendants

-The Cabinet Gallery Utah – Cambridge Home Co. – similar pendants
+The Cabinet Gallery Utah – Cambridge Home Co. – pendants

 This stylish space incorporates warm wood cabinetry, modern black pendant lighting, and woven counter stools, for a sense of quiet luxury in the kitchen.